DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 ng new my-angular-todo-app
 ~~~

-The command above installs all the necessary tools and dependencies, so you don't need to run any additional commands.
+The command above installs all the necessary tools, so you don't need to run any additional commands.

 ### Installation of dependencies

-Go to the app directory:
+Go to the new created app directory:

 ~~~json
 cd my-angular-todo-app
 ~~~

-Run the app with the following commands:
+Install dependencies and start the dev server.
+For this, use the [**yarn**](https://yarnpkg.com/) package manager:

 ~~~json
 yarn